Pupils as Leaders

 We are keen to ensure that the pupil's voice in all aspects of school life, is high.
 We have various groups that run on a daily, weekly or monthly basis to ensure that school life and improvement is based on shared visions.

 Twelve children have been selected this year, to support the smooth running of various aspects of school life.
 Their maturity and modeling of school values make them the perfect role models for all other children in the school.

 Be Nice to Others (BNTO), formerly known as Anti-Bullying Committee

 This committee meets on a monthly basis, after school, and is made up of children, parents, staff, and governors.
 Pupils are not elected for this committee, they come forward if they are keen to share their views and opinions and commit their time.
 Our aim is to ensure that Deanshanger Primary School is a happy and safe learning environment.
 The pupil leaders of BNTO regularly lead assemblies and plan campaigns to increase awareness.
 Our latest leaflet is attched below.

-Each class elects two pupils to join the school council.
+Each class elects one pupil to join the school council.
 Their lunchtime meetings cover a diverse range of topics - all proposed by the children.
 School Council members report back to their classes about the information discussed and gauge opinions on new plans.
 They support various aspects of school life including being role models in assembly.
 School council meetings are openly shared on the noticeboard by the library.

 Eco team and Litter team

 Pupils volunteer to be on these committees.
-Their activities in school are self-initiated with the overall objective of ensuring that our awareness of 'green' issues is high, that these are modeled on a daily basis and that our school is an environmentally friendly and clean environment.
+Their activities in school are self-initiated with the overall objective of ensuring that our awareness of 'green' issues is high, that these are modelled on a daily basis and that our school is an environmentally friendly and clean environment.